shotstack/shotstack-sdk-node/README.md

 setRange([Shotstack.Range](#range) range) | Specify a time range to render, i.e. to render only a portion of a video or audio file.
 Omit this setting to export the entire video.
-Range can also be used to render a frame at a specific time point - setting a range and output format as `jpg` will output a single frame image at the range `start` point. | - setPoster([Shotstack.Poster](#poster) poster) | Generate a poster image from a specific point on the timeline. | - setThumbnail([Shotstack.Thumbnail](#thumbnail) thumbnail) | Generate a thumbnail image from a specific point on the timeline. | - setDestinations([AnyOfShotstackDestination[]](#shotstackdestination) destinations) | A destination is a location where output files can be sent to for serving or hosting.
-By default all rendered assets are automatically sent to the Shotstack hosting destination.
-[ShotstackDestination](#shotstackdestination) is currently the only option with plans to add more in the future such as S3, YouTube, Vimeo and Mux.
-If you do not require hosting you can opt-out using the  `exclude` property. | -
+Range can also be used to render a frame at a specific time point - setting a range and output format as `jpg` will output a single frame image at the range `start` point. | - setPoster([Shotstack.Poster](#poster) poster) | Generate a poster image from a specific point on the timeline. | - setThumbnail([Shotstack.Thumbnail](#thumbnail) thumbnail) | Generate a thumbnail image from a specific point on the timeline. | - setDestinations([Destinations[]](#destinations) destinations) | A destination is a location where output files can be sent to for serving or hosting.
+By default all rendered assets are automatically sent to the Shotstack hosting destination. | -

 ---